sascha-eisenmann/sascha-eisenmann/src/data/projects/en/aufbau-unternehmenswebseite.md

 ---
 role: Frontend Developer
-title: Aufbau Unternehmenswebseite
+title: Building corporate website
-sector: IT-Beratung
+sector: IT-Consulting
 from: 2021-12-01
 to: 2022-10-31
 tasks:
-  - Implementierung von Figma Designs
+  - Implementation of Figma designs
-  - Entwicklung von einfach wiederverwendbaren Komponenten
+  - Development of easily reusable components
-  - Implementierung der benötigen Seiten mit Content aus Gatsby und Netlify CMS
+  - Implementation of the required pages with content from Gatsby and Netlify CMS
-  - Konfiguration des Netlify CMS für die Verwendung mit Gatsby und AWS
+  - Configuration of Netlify CMS for use with Gatsby and AWS
-  - Automatisierung des Deployments auf S3, CloudFront und Lambda mit Github Actions
+  - Automation of deployment to S3, CloudFront, and Lambda with Github Actions
-  - Integration von Hubspot Formularen für die Leadgenerierung
+  - Integration of Hubspot forms for lead generation
 tools:
   - React
   - Typescript